adrianeme134-cmd/8x8_Wallace_Tree/README.md

 Critical path: ~1.212 ns
 ~109 MHz theoretical Fmax

+These results are with DONT_TOUCH so VIVADO would not optimize away the hierarchy

 Includes full timing summary, worst-path report, utilization report, elaborated RTL diagrams, and timing diagrams.